-For those interested in volunteering at the Centro de Salud (the government clinic) here are some useful tips from 2011 volunteer Dr. Colleen Harrison:
+For those interested in volunteering at the Centro de Salud (the government clinic) here are some useful tips from a 2011 volunteer from California:

 The Centro de Salud (“El Centro”) in San Juan del Sur (SJDS) serves a large catchment area and has three associated outposts, each staffed by a doctor and nurse (doctors rotate locations).
 Services at the Centro, including medications dispensed, are free, as it is part of the national public health care system.
 The nearest hospital is about 30 min away, in Rivas.
 The next level of care is in Managua.

 (The Centro de Salud has by far the most patients and therefore is ideal for medical volunteers, but I will briefly describe some excellent additional medical volunteering opportunities.)

 1. Layout: The Centro’s main building is simple and spartan but functional.
 It consists of two connected waiting rooms, off of which are several examination rooms.
 There is a small pharmacy, laboratory, dental exam room, and medical records room.
 Down a hall is the emergency room, with an associated inpatient room with 5 or 6 beds as well as a three bed labor room and a delivery room.
 Two outbuildings serve as kitchen and admin space.

 2. Staff (a hard working and welcoming crew!):

 - MD’s: Dr. “Katia”, Dr. Alvarado, Dr.Galan, Dr. Rodriguez, Dr. Guido, Dr. Martinez.
 Also a dentist.